AlexAegis/pont/readme.md

 by that name already.
 Another candidate was
 `dotman` but there are dozens of `dotman` repositories already.

-But `pont` was free and it means `dot` in hungarian, and bridge in frech.
+But `pont` was free and it means `dot` in hungarian, and bridge in french.
 Which I guess makes sense given the heavy use of symlinks.

 ## Prerequisites